aces/Loris-MRI/docs/scripts_md/MRI.md

 ### lookupCandIDFromPSCID($pscid, $dbhr)

-Looks up the CandID for a given PSCID.
+Looks up the `CandID` for a given `PSCID`.

+INPUTS:
+  - $pscid: candidate's `PSCID`
-INPUTS: candidate's PSCID, database handle reference
+  - $dbhr : database handle reference

-RETURNS: the CandID or 0 if the PSCID does not exist
+RETURNS: the `CandID` or 0 if the `PSCID` does not exist

 # TO DO

-Nothing planned.

-# BUGS

-None reported.
+Fix comments written as #fixme in the code.

 # COPYRIGHT AND LICENSE